-No part of the development shall be first occupied until the car parking including garages have been constructed in accordance with the approved site plan.
+No dwelling shall be occupied until the car parking including garages associated with that dwelling has been constructed in accordance with the approved site plan.
 The car parking spaces hereby approved shall not be used for any purpose other than for the parking of vehicles and the garages shall not be used for any purpose other than the parking of vehicles and for domestic storage unless permission is granted by the Local Planning Authority on an application in that behalf.